wilsonmar/wilsonmar.github.io/_posts/2016-03-19-museums-roadtrip-usa.md

 <a target="_blank" href="https://user-images.githubusercontent.com/300046/86551553-8fb40180-bf02-11ea-88f3-8b070e22aec6.png"><img width="1314" alt="map-freedom-ride" src="https://user-images.githubusercontent.com/300046/86551553-8fb40180-bf02-11ea-88f3-8b070e22aec6.png"></a>

 The ride stopped on May 14 in Anniston, Alabama when the bus was burnt by segregationists.
+Woolworth lunch counter in downtown Greensboro, NC is a <a target="_blank" href="https://www.sitinmovement.org/">museum</a>.

 > Do you have a roadtrip map?
 Send it to me and I'll post it here.